Girl, 15, killed by stray bullet in Round Lake Beach shooting

 ROUND LAKE BEACH, Ill.
-(WLS) -- A 15-year-old girl in Round Lake Beach was shot and killed from a stray bullet Wednesday night, police said.
+(WLS) -- A 15-year-old girl in Round Lake Beach was shot and killed when a stray bullet hit her Wednesday night, police said.

 Round Lake Beach police said they responded at about 9:10 p.m. to a residence in the 1500-block of Cherokee Drive and found the wounded girl.